If you have an urgent need, you can text us at (503) 461-0369

 - Don't Shoot PDX Community Legal Referral Services: [email protected] or message them on Facebook

 Sometime people don't want to pursue legal channels, or are for whatever reason unable to.
 In those cases, mediation might be an effective tool to resolve a conflict with a landlord.
-A PTU volunteered has offered free mediation services for tenants in need.
-There are two types of services:
+Resolutions NW has a program to support tenants with mediation.

 - Mediation: Sometimes folks need a third party to help facilitate a difficult conversation.
 Mediators are not a judge or lawyer and have no ability to determine the outcome.
 Mediators are "co-partial" meaning they want the best for all parties involved and will work to create a space where hard conversations can take place.
 Our role is to make sure everyone feels heard and that each party understands where the other is coming from.
 There may be an opportunity for parties to come to a common agreement.
 If that is the case, mediators can help work out the details of that agreement.